-Sediment control is necessary for the protection of areas downgradient of construction areas and off-site locations.
+Sediment control is necessary for the protection of areas down gradient of construction areas and off-site locations.
 The purpose of sediment control is to retain sediments that are generated as a result of soil erosion and storm water runoff.
-The primary method of sediment control to be implemented by URS is sediment barriers to consist of silt fence and/or hay bale dikes to be used solely or in conjunction with one another.
+The primary method of sediment control to be implemented by Shaw is sediment barriers to consist of silt fence and/or hay bale dikes to be used solely or in conjunction with one another.
 These controls are presented in Figure 5-1.

-To the greatest extent practicable, all soil disturbing activities at each of the LLs will be minimized and will proceed in a manner to reduce erosion and sedimentation.
-All earthwork, grading, movement of equipment, and other operations likely to cause siltation and tracking of sediments, will be planned and performed in a sequence as to avoid pollution in adjacent waters.
+To the greatest extent practicable, all soil disturbing activities at each of the load lines shall be minimized and shall proceed in a manner to reduce erosion and sedimentation.
+All earthwork, grading, movement of equipment, and other operations likely to cause siltation and tracking of sediments, shall be planned and performed in a sequence as to avoid pollution in adjacent waters.
+Clearing and grubbing activities shall be performed in a way that minimizes erosion and sedimentation.